-Dr Alexander Boyd, who was the Principal for 18 long years (1938-’56) further shaped the character and ethos of the College.
-He was ably assisted by a host of European and Indian faculty.
-Professor J.R.
-Macphail was the last of the Scottish Principals to have served the college.
+Dr Alexander Boyd, who was the Principal for 18 long years (1938-’56), further shaped the character and ethos of the College.
+A host of European and Indian faculty ably assisted him.
+Rev Dr J.R.
+Macphail was the last Scottish Principal to serve the college.

 Establishment of Men’s Halls